-MY UNSPONSORED, HONEST REVIEW OF LEESA FOAM MATTRESS
+MY UNSPONSORED, HONEST REVIEW OF THE LEESA FOAM MATTRESS

 There are SO many mattresses and reviews out there - it's overwhelming to look at them all!

-I did a lot of research to arrive at the Leesa mattress, so I thought I would gather together my thoughts and opinions to add to the content available on the web for foam mattress reviews.
+I did a lot of research before deciding on the Leesa mattress, so I thought I would gather my thoughts to add even more content to the web for foam mattress reviews.
 The only difference is that this review is unsolicited, unsponsored, and totally honest.